 Santo Domingo was the first European colony in the Americas, founded by the Italian explorer Bartolomé Columbus in 1496. in 1990 Santo Domingo was designated as a UNESCO world heritage site.

-In Zona ColonialOpens in a new tab., you’ll stroll down cobblestone streets and past buildings that were built over 500 years ago.
+In Zona Colonial, you’ll stroll down cobblestone streets and past buildings that were built over 500 years ago.
 Notable landmarks in the area are the Ozama Fortress, Alcázar de Colón, and the Primada Cathedral.

 Chill on the beach

 You can’t travel to the Dominican Republic and not spend time on the beach!
 While in the Dominican Republic, you can book activities such as scuba diving, stand-up paddleboarding, surfing, kitesurfing, and catamaran tours.
-Those are just a few watersport activitiesOpens in a new tab. in the Dominican Republic.
+Those are just a few watersport activities in the Dominican Republic.

 Cabarete Bay, located on the North of the island, is a popular destination for surfers and divers.
 You’ll enjoy the coral reef barrier at Cabarete Bay if you plan to scuba dive.